Table of Contents

 There is no right or wrong answer, but your decision should boil down to a few core factors.
 Are you prepared to take on the risks involved with investing, and when do you think you’ll need to access the cash?

-How to open a Stocks and Shares ISA
+How to open a Lloyds Stocks and Shares ISA

-Most Stocks and Shares ISAs charge platform or fund management fees, and some, but not all, may charge for transfers or selling shares, so don’t skip the small print 📝 With all this choice, it’s important to do your research and sift through the providers to find the best fit for your individual circumstances and financial priorities 🤓
+A Lloyds Stocks and Shares ISA, like many providers, might charge platform or fund management fees, and some, but not all, may charge for transfers or selling shares, so don’t skip the small print 📝 With all this choice, it’s important to do your research and sift through the providers to find the best fit for your individual circumstances and financial priorities 🤓

 You can open an account at any time during the year and the process is relatively simple, especially if you use an app like Plum where you can create your investment profile in a few minutes ⚡️ The Plum app lets you try it’s investment platform along with other money management features such as Cashback and Money Maximser free for 30 days, so you can try before you buy and decide if it’s right for you.